Sahinysf/TreeSeedQuad/README.md

 # Dropping Mechanism
 Designed a Dropping mechanism that can carry 16-18 seed capsules.
 Used small dc motor for the dropping mechanism with 3D printed rack and pinion gear system.
-PCB Designed for dual motor driver TB6612FNG.<br />
-Motor driver's pins are connected to T-blocks.<br />
+PCB Designed for dual motor driver TB6612FNG.
+Motor driver's pins are connected to T-blocks.
 There are 4 holes in PCB, so it can be mounted to quadcopter.

 ![PCB Design](PCB_design.png)